How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Avoid confusing words as domain:

-I had this realization that, for a complete stranger, it is hard to figure out from the domain name honingbird.com alone, what could be found inside.
+I realized, for a complete stranger, it is very hard to figure out from the domain name alone what the blog is about.

-So, if someone is looking for blogging tips and come across honingbird.com, there’s a chance they might not bother clicking on it unless there’s enough information to back it up and give them the idea that this is a blog about blogging.
+So, if someone is looking for blogging tips and come across honingbird.com, there’s a chance they might not bother clicking on it unless there’s enough information to back it up and to make them realize that this is a blog about blogging.

 That was enough for a clue.

-So voila, here it is – I have finally switched my blog’s domain name from honingbird.com to bloggingventure.com
+So after 1 year of blogging, I finally switched my blog’s domain name from honingbird.com to bloggingventure.com

-Anyways, the bottom line is, get a domain that doesn’t confuses your audience; and saves you from the hectic process of changing domain names.
+So, it would be wise to get a domain that doesn’t confuse your audience; and also saves you from the hectic process of changing domain names.

 Always look for a “.com”:

-Here’s a thing to remember; always, always go with a “.com “.
+Here’s a thing to remember; always, always go for a “.com “.
 If it is not available, my suggestion is to look for another domain name.

 Because people don’t usually remember the TLDs (Top Level Domain – it’s the part after the dot in your domain name. eg., .com, .in, .us, .net)